 In response to the State of Emergency Declaration by Governor Wes Moore to address the economic impacts of the federal government shutdown and help deliver resources to support Marylanders' health and welfare, the Maryland Department of Agriculture is implementing an emergency initiative to help Maryland families and farmers weather this period of uncertainty.
 The Maryland Market Money Bridge Benefit is a short-term enhancement to the department’s existing Maryland Market Money program, which provides matching funds for purchases made with federal nutrition benefits at farmers markets, farm stands, and community-supported agriculture (CSA) programs statewide.

-Through this temporary measure, SNAP customers who experience declined or unavailable transactions at participating markets will receive $20 in Maryland Market Money tokens per household per market day to purchase SNAP eligible food directly from local farmers and producers.
+Through this temporary measure, SNAP customers who experience declined or unavailable transactions at participating markets starting November 1st will receive up to $20 in Maryland Market Money tokens per household per market day to purchase SNAP eligible food directly from local farmers and producers.

 The MMM Bridge Benefit program will operate through more than 50 participating Maryland Market Money Food Access Points, which collectively serve over 700 Maryland farmers and food producers.
 This response will help maintain continuity of food access and support the state’s local food economy at a time when both are critically needed.